-West Nile virus, Ticks, Hantavirus, ect.
+West Nile Virus, Ticks, Hantavirus, etc.

 This program within the Consumer Protection Division consists of a surveillance system that monitors and responds to any vectorborne disease that can be passed from animals to people including plague, hantavirus, rabies, tickborne diseases, West Nile Virus and others.
 Mosquito control is a main focus of this program with staff monitoring the county for West Nile virus activity by collecting animals that have died suspiciously and collecting live chicken blood for analysis for disease activity.
 To reduce the spread of West Nile virus and nuisance mosquitoes, staff provide integrated mosquito management by request looking for physical, biological and larvicide treatment solutions for property owners.
 Close collaboration with the State Public Health Biologist and the Nevada County Agriculture and Public Health Departments are essential to locate the source of a potential outbreak, provide surveillance, and conduct public outreach and education.

 Bed bugs are small parasitic insects that feed on the blood of mammals and birds.
 Bed bugs live in mattresses, linens, and headboards, as well as in the walls, flooring, and other furniture in areas where people sleep in homes, hotels, and other dwellings.
 Because bed bugs usually feed at night when people are sleeping, most people do not realize they were bitten.
 The only evidence that a person was bitten may be itchy welts that appear a few days later.
 Bed bugs do not transmit disease, but are a nuisance and infestations should be controlled by a licensed pest control operator.
 Visit the California Department of Public Health Bed Bug Webpage.

 Diseases and Conditions A through Z